jeroen/curl/windows/libcurl-7.43.0/readme.txt

-Used msys2 to compile libcurl with slighly modified PKGBUILD to avoid strtok_r which seems to be introduced in GCC 5.1:
+Used msys2 to compile libcurl with slighly modified PKGBUILD to avoid strtok_r which seems to be introduced in recent mingw-w64:

   curl_disallow_strtok_r=yes ../${_realname}-${pkgver}/configure \
     --prefix=${MINGW_PREFIX} \